mzur/kirby-uniform/docs/actions/actions.md

 ```

-As you can see we also place the action in the `Uniform\Actions` namespace.
+As you can see we also place the class in the `Uniform\Actions` namespace and give it a name with the suffix `Action`.
 You don't have to do this but it is a requirement if you want to call the action through a magic method (`$form->dumpAction()`).
 Also, it makes extending the `Uniform\Actions\Action` base class easier, which you have to do for all actions.

 Each action must implement a `perform` method.
 In the method you do something with the form data.
 In case anything fails you can call the `fail` method.
 If an action fails the form will immediately redirect the request and display the form with an error message.
 The `fail` method takes two optional arguments: